Phil Wilkinson, Ascentis Group CEO, talks about the importance of Colleges Week #LoveOurColleges

 Phil is also a member of the Governing Board at Nelson and Colne College and the Chair of the College's Adult Community Learning (ACL) Advisory Board.

 1. What does Colleges Week mean to Ascentis?

 Colleges Week is a great opportunity for everyone who cares passionately about FE to pull together to highlight the fantastic work done by colleges.

-It's important to remind everyone - from the general public to Government Ministers - hat the FE Sector educates and trains over 2 million people each year.
-I'm proud that Ascentis is making a useful contribution to this agenda - last year we registered 130,000 people on our range of life-transforming qualifications.
-I believe that we all need to continue to press for fair funding for the FE sector, with spending per student in FE having fallen by around 12 per cent in real terms since 2010.
-We can then all work together to enhance social mobility and economic growth for our country.
+It's important to remind everyone - from the general public to Government Ministers - that the FE Sector educates and trains over 2 million people each year.
+I'm proud that Ascentis is making a useful contribution to this agenda - last year we registered over 200,000 people on our range of life-transforming qualifications.

 2. What is your most rewarding experience with a college?